 A 2009 Study states: “Exceptional pioneering work in the late 1970s gave rise to the concept of the triad of impairments: impaired communication, impaired social skills and a restricted and repetitive way of being-in-the-world.
 This allowed a new way for professionals and families to understand autism; this was a transitional idea.”

-Some experts are moving away from the triad, which is seen as a single explanation for the symptoms of autism – as found in the article ‘Time to give up on a single explanation for autism’.
+Experts have moved away from the triad, which was seen as a single explanation for the symptoms of autism – as found in the article ‘Time to give up on a single explanation for autism’.

 The authors state: “Despite half a century’s research into ASD, there is little evidence regarding the unity of the three core areas of impairment [as described in the triad].
 The triad of impairments can be fractionated, and should be studied separately.”

-RETAINING the triad (and considering it imperative for our learning) could do two NEGATIVE THINGS:
+Continuing to reference the triad could do two NEGATIVE THINGS:

 (2)Support the notion that autism requires a cure.
-Again the article, which supports the idea of focusing on each element of the triad, instead of clubbing together the three traits, states: “Abandoning the search for a single cause [for] autism may also mean abandoning the search for a single ‘cure’ or intervention.”
+Again the article states: “Abandoning the search for a single cause [for] autism may also mean abandoning the search for a single ‘cure’ or intervention.”

 The link with genes

-An interesting 2008 study asked whether GENES affect the triad – e.g. whether the triad of autistic-like traits is mirrored at the genetic level; with separate genes contributing to each so-called impairment?
-The authors found that: ‘Each aspect of the triad is highly heritable.’
+An interesting 2008 study asked whether key autistic-like traits are mirrored at the genetic level; with separate genes contributing to each characteristic.
+The authors found that: ‘Each aspect is highly heritable.’

-There are other issues with the triad too.
+There are other issues with the historical triad too.
 Does it take into account age and gender?
 Not really.
-A 2014 study hinted at ambiguity, and stated: “Findings regarding gender differences in the core triad of impairments seen in ASD remain ambiguous.”
+A 2014 study hinted at ambiguity, and stated: “Findings regarding gender differences in the triad remain ambiguous.”

-Also, should the triad somehow incorporate sensory issues in autists, e.g. their over-or under-sensitivity to sounds, touch, light, temperatures etc?
-As this is surely a major element or factor for people with autism.
+Also, it should be noted that the triad DID NOT incorporate sensory issues in autists, e.g. their over-or under-sensitivity to sounds, touch, light, temperatures etc, as this is a major element or factor for autistic people.

-Let’s move onto the term impairment – an objective term.
+Let’s look further at the term impairment as used in the triad – an objective term.
 A ‘New Scientist’ article states: “Auties, as some people with autism call themselves, don’t merely think differently: in certain ways they think better.
 Call it the autie advantage.”

 Focussing on autism’s positives

-The existing triad does focus on impairments where an autistic person is concerned, but as we touched upon in our blog: ‘Tony Atwood’s theory of ‘discovering’ the strengths of Asperger’s instead of diagnosing traits and disorders’, perhaps we (as a group of interested parties) should focus more on positive autism traits, described by Professor Atwood as including aspects like consideration of details, a determination to seek the truth, and an original, often unique perspective in problem solving?
-(For interest, see Professor Atwood’s books HERE.)
+We (as a group of interested parties) should now focus more on positive autism characteristics, like consideration of details, a determination to seek the truth, and an original, often unique perspective in problem solving.